 Before we dive into specifics, there’s one general aspect of successful submissions and article selection that can’t be emphasized enough — communication.
 More often than not, the cause of law review struggles is poor communication in the areas of (1) journal policies and (2) article status updates.
 Let’s break down what editors and authors need to know.

 For editors: For starters, more communication is always better than less.
 Authors will appreciate any and all article status updates.
-More specifically, in a recent author survey we found that there are 3 core things authors wish law reviews would communicate better:
+More specifically, in a past author survey we found that there are 3 core things authors wish law reviews would communicate better:

 - Article selection timeframes and submission requirements